rust-gamedev/rust-gamedev.github.io/content/news/035/index.md

 ([Steam][hgs_steam], [Facebook][hgs_facebook], [Discord][hgs_discord])
 is a realistic sailing/foiling inshore simulator in development for PC/Steam that will put you in the driving seat of modern competitive sailing.
-Hydrofoil Generation is based on a custom made DirectX 11 based engine in Rust.
+Hydrofoil Generation is based on a custom-made DirectX 11 based engine in Rust.

-June saw a lot of features added to the game, most notables being "New TV Overlays", "Control Assists", "Ropes Rendering" plus several physics improvement.
+June saw a lot of features added to the game, most notables being "New TV Overlays", "Control Assists", "Ropes Rendering" plus several physics improvements.
 Stefano Casillo, the developer went through all of them in a recent [devlog][hgs_devlog].

-Work on July will focus on the physics implementation of a new boat, a foiling multihull coming with her own set of new challenges.
+Work in July will focus on the physics implementation of a new boat, a foiling multihull coming with her own set of new challenges.

 Hydrofoil Generation is targeting a Q4 2022 Early Access release on Steam.